 Awa-kei Ramen, or frothy ramen is currently becoming trendy in Japan’s Kansai region.
 Throughout the country, hiyashi ramen/reimen (cold ramen) is likewise becoming a popular summertime dish, prepared in a variety of ways.
 Walt Disney World had the opportunity serve something trendy, fun, and inventive with Frothy Ramen.

-Ultimately, we again find ourselves disappointed with the slate of offerings at the Japan Global Marketplace.
-While Paris is routinely considered the culinary capital of the world, Tokyo actually has over double the number of Michelin-starred restaurants as Paris, and Kyoto also edges Paris in the Michelin star department.
+Ultimately, the Japan Global Marketplace is one of the pleasant surprises of the 2020 Taste of Epcot Food & Wine Festival.
+Japan should be one of the perpetual standouts (Paris is routinely considered the culinary capital of the world, but Tokyo actually has over double the number of Michelin-starred restaurants as Paris, and Kyoto also edges Paris in the Michelin star department), but that has never been the case.
 Obviously, the Japan booth is not going to be dishing out Michelin-caliber cuisine.
 The point is that the country of Japan is a food mecca, and its Global Marketplace should reflect this.
-Beyond the high end dining, Japan has a plethora of delicious fast options, and even the convenience stores like the aforementioned Lawson and 7-11 are doing incredible things with grab and go dishes.
-That Epcot can’t do better than sushi and nikuman is a letdown.
+Thankfully, at least now there are a couple of options on par with Japanese fast food and convenience stores like Lawson and 7-11!

 What do you think of the Japan Global Marketplace?
 Have you tried any of the food items at this booth?
 What did you think of them?
 Would you like to see Japan try something more ambitious and different than the standard sushi?
 Questions we can help you answer?
 Hearing your feedback—even when you disagree with us—is both interesting to us and helpful to other readers, so please share your thoughts below in the comments!